-Whether you're writing a symphony of your relationship with your mother, or a trap beat about how high you were last night, I make sure that every element I add builds this story.
+Whether you're writing a symphony of your relationship with your mother, or a trap beat about how high you were last night, I make sure that I build on the story you're trying to tell.
 This is when my experience comes into play, as I develop the track around your vision while adding my creative touch to make a radio-ready song.

 I've produced for a whole list of talented artists:

 Louise Harris, Caden Banker Morgan, The Kay, Maxime Boublil, Michael Sparkes, Chelsea Regina, Wonderful Beasts, Rahul Goenka, Jordan Reisig & many more.

-On the corporate side, I've worked directly with Nickelodeon to write original globally aired music, and have also composed Werewolf Online's OST, which has over 5 million users.
+On the corporate side, I've worked directly with Nickelodeon to write original, globally aired music, and composed Werewolf Online's OST, which has over 5 million users.

 I turn around masters in 3- 5 days, mixes in an average of 5-7 days, while full productions vary based on scope.
 I'm open to working around your schedule.